 My dad was born and raised in Missouri.
 He came out to Albuquerque just after high school to work for an uncle before he joined the Navy where he was a radio operator on flying boats.
 After the Pacific war, he returned to Albuquerque where he became a sound technician with KOB radio in the early days before TV.
 Dad did studio and offsite venue programs with many early area performers, including a teenage Glen Campbell in his uncle's band, Dick Bills and the Sandia Mountain Boys.
 Dad told stories of building an early TV out of a surplus military radar scope when TV transmissions first began.
 Before leaving KOB radio to be an instrumentation engineer with Sandia National Laboratories, dad had became KOB's Chief Radio Engineer.
 Dad had two sisters.
 One had a career with the Saint Louis Metropolitan Opera, the other was a professional night club singer.
 My dad's dad played the Vaudeville circuit, reportedly on any instrument with a keyboard or strings.

 Mom and dad saw something in me early on, so I started organ lessons at age 4, performing on organ throughout my youth.
 With both parents from the World War II big band era (mom got her R.N. degree through the Army Cadet Nurse Corps) and lots of that music in the home, I started exploring jazz in my early teens, performing on piano and guitar.
 I also started playing recorder in high school.
 I've taken up many additional instruments over the years.
 I was always singing, even before grade school, and had the opportunity to study voice for 15 years as an adult.
 I've been in numerous bands, ensembles and chorales, and have performed as tenor soloist in churches, weddings, and the Celebration Chorale.
-I led weekly church music with Irma for 35 years, and perform with her DBA Music for All Seasons.
+I led weekly church music with Irma for 35 years, and perform with her DBA Scott and Irma Music.
 We had a Cowboy/country Gospel/old-time fiddle band for 13 years, as well as many other groups, plus Irma's choirs.
 With Irma, we won the 2016 Southern Regional Ensemble Championship in Mountain View, Arkansas.
 I've taught acoustic and electric guitar, electric bass, hammered dulcimer, bowed psaltery, Irish penny whistle, Baroque recorder in traditional and Irish styles, as well as instrument amplification and sound system design and operation.
 I'm an ongoing manager and past Board of Director for the Albuquerque Folk Festival where I've scheduled instrument workshops since 2006, and lead workshops myself.
 I'm a founding member, Board of Director, and instructor/performer at the New Mexico Dulcimer Festival, and have taught at the Red River (Red River, NM), Colorado State (Fort Collins, CO; now held in Littleton) and Lone Star State (Glen Rose, TX) Dulcimer Festivals, the Winter Festival of Acoustic Music (Irving, TX), the Winter Creek Reunion and Acoustic Music Festival (Bennington, OK), the international QuaranTUNE Virtual Dulcimer Fest and the North Georgia Foothills Dulcimer Association, as well as through the University of New Mexico Contiuing Education.
 I've scheduled musicians for other various events in Albuquerque including the music stage at Weem's International Artfest.
 Check out our Store for albums and books.

 Additinal Musicians